pathunstrom/talk-python-gaming-rocks/01-python-gaming-rocks.md

 `pygame` includes one of the best axis-aligned bounding box classes I've ever used, though I have some complaints about how its properties are named.
-It also pitches itself as providing a significant amount of control of the game loop: Instead of your code being called by the framework, you call the relevant Pygame methods.
+It also pitches itself as providing a significant amount of control over the game loop: Instead of your code being called by the framework, you call the relevant Pygame methods.
 I can attest to the amount of control available as early versions of ppb were built with `pygame` as our primary dependency.